Maintaining Your Lifestyle After Divorce

 When a couple files for divorce, each spouse may be eligible to apply for spousal support.
 If one spouse was financially dependent on the other spouse during marriage, spousal support can help him or her become self-supporting after divorce.
 Also known as alimony, the amount of support rewarded to a party is dependent on certain factors and should be carefully considered by an experienced attorney to make sure you get the proper amount.

-At the law office of Daniel W. Uhlfelder, P.A., in Santa Rosa Beach, Florida, our attorneys have extensive experience helping clients dealing with complex divorce issues such as alimony and spousal support.
+At the law office of Daniel W. Uhlfelder, P.A., in Santa Rosa Beach, Florida, our attorney has extensive experience helping clients dealing with complex divorce issues such as alimony and spousal support.
 Our firm takes the time to carefully understand your specific situation and strive to meet your needs with personal attention and genuine involvement.
 Let us help you determine whether spousal support should be considered in your divorce settlement.

 Helping You Determine The Right Amount Of Spousal Support